-• Does the apartment being shown look as if a willing tenant could move in immediately?
-The unit's kitchen should be neat and clean.
+• Does the unit being shown look as if a willing tenant could move in immediately?
+If the unit has a kitchen area it should be neat and clean.
 Are the cupboards bare and spotless?
 Is the sink clean and stainless?
 Faucets should be shining.
-The stove and oven should be clean.
-Is the refrigerator empty and sparkling clean, and does it smell fresh?

-• Are there smoke alarms?
+• Are there smoke alarms and carbon monoxide detectors?
 Are they in good working order?

 • What is the condition of the bathroom?
-Are the tub, sink and toilet clean and stainless?
-Are the faucets and other hard-ware polished and sparkling?
+Are the sink and toilet clean and stain free?
+Are the faucets and other hardware polished and sparkling?
 Is the whole room scrubbed?

 • Do the walls and ceilings need repair or painting?
-What is the shape of the floors?
+What is the shape of the floors and floor coverings?
 Do all of the doors work well?
-Does the entire apartment smell clean and fresh?
+Does the entire unit smell clean and fresh?
 Are all windows clean and clear?